CockvoreMC/verified-retards/README.md

 </div>

 # Info
-This repository is made for entertainment and clowning on people.
-Don't take anything serious, reporting won't work as I'll reupload the repo right after.
+This repository is made for entertainment and clowning on people who deserve it.

-# Support
-There's multiple ways you can support the project:
-- Fork the repository so more people see it.
-- Make a pullrequest with a retard I should add to the repository.
-(Please follow the way I write everything down as well.)

 # Navigation
 ## [Gallery](https://github.com/Cypphi/verified-retards/tree/main/gallery)